birds-canopy/canapy/README_extended.md

 Once an HP search has been performed, the optimized parameters are preserved in memory for subsequent training iterations.
 If you go through the eval page and start a new training pass, the previously found HP values are reused automatically — you do not need to re-run the search each time.

-At the end of the training sequence, click on *next step* to display the **eval** dashboard (it can take some time to display, don't worry, click only **once** on the button).
+Once training is complete, navigate to the **Eval** page in the sidebar.

-#### 3rd page: Eval
+#### Step 3: Eval
-The **eval** page is similar in some ways to the **preprocessing** page.
+The **Eval** page is similar in structure to the **Preprocess** page: two section tabs (Class merge, Sample correction) plus a collapsible **Class Spectrograms** module at the top (same as in Preprocess — no Trim Silences here).

+##### Evaluation metrics
+At the top of the Class merge section, you can see the performance of the trained models for each model, on both the train and test phases.
+The table on the right shows per-class precision, recall, and F1-score (1 = perfect).
+The confusion matrix on the left visualizes which classes are being confused.

 ##### Section 1: Class merge
-In *1.
-Evaluation Metrics*, you can see the performance of the trained models for each model for the train and the test phase.
-The spreadsheet on the right helps you assess the models' performance for each class and in general; 1 means the labels are perfectly classified.
-The confusion matrix on the left helps you visualize how classes can be misclassified.
-If a class is strongly misclassified as another class, they might be acoustically too similar; you can merge these below with the same modules as the **preprocessing** page.
+If a class is strongly misclassified as another, they may be acoustically too similar — merge them here using the same tool as in Preprocess.

 ##### Section 2: Sample correction
-Although the use is very similar to the **preprocessing** page, the principle differs.
-In this section, misclassified samples for each class are shown.
+In this section, misclassified samples for each class are shown (not all samples — only those the model got wrong).
-You can view which classes have the most misclassified samples, and you can listen to these samples by clicking on the desired class button.
+You can see which classes have the most misclassified samples, listen to them, and correct any that were originally wrongly labeled.
-If the misclassified sample was originally wrongly labeled, you can assign it the right label.

-If you are satisfied with the performance of the models, you can click on the *export* button to export the models.
-Else, you can click on the *next step* button to start training models again.
-You should do 3-4 iterations of training-evaluating to be sure that you have fixed all the annotations.
+If you are not yet satisfied, navigate back to the **Train** page to start another iteration. **3–4 iterations** of train → eval is typically enough to converge.
+All corrections are preserved across iterations.

-#### 4th page: Export
+#### Step 4: Export

-This page will export the trained models.
-Once the models are exported (in the folder specified as output), you can go back home or quit canapy.
+Once you are satisfied with performance, go to the **Export** page (accessible from the sidebar).
+This page retrains the models on the full dataset (no train/test split) and saves them to disk.
+These exported models are what you will use in the **Annotate** pipeline.

+**Select models to export:** toggle *Syn-ESN* and/or *NSyn-ESN* (the ensemble is derived from both), set the output directory, and click *Export trained models*.

+**Export configuration:** the Export page also lets you save the current parameters (ESN settings, audio/species settings) as a `.toml` config file.
+This is independent of the model export — you can reload this file later via **Settings → Load config** to reuse it as a personal preset.
+The same *Export Config* button is available on the **Settings** page.

-### 3rd Pipeline: Annotate unlabeled data
+### Annotate unlabeled data

-To use this pipeline, you need to have trained models loaded, see *Load data*.
+To use this pipeline, you need to have trained and exported models.
+Load them via **Load data** (Model directory field), see *Load data* section above.
 If you trained models with multiple iterations, load the desired iteration: instead of loading a path like `output/model`, load `output/model/4` for example.
 If you haven't closed Canapy since you trained models, you should make sure you load the correct dataset (i.e., the unlabeled one) and the exported models you just trained using **Load data**.

 Select which models you want to use to automatically annotate unlabeled data by clicking on the buttons *Syn-ESN*, *NSyn-ESN* and *Ensemble*.
 Click on the *Start annotation* button to automatically annotate using the desired models.
 Once the annotation is finished, click on *Export Annotation*.
 Annotations will be exported in the folder specified as output in **Load data** or in the launching command.
+The export folder is named with a timestamp in the format `YYYY-MM-DD_HHhMMminSS`.

 ### Settings page